metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 ## 1. Intro

 Imagine web development where every framework has its own version of HTML, CSS, and JavaScript.
 Git is almost useless: the project is a mix of binary files and settings hidden in a GUI.
-CI/CD can't be set up: the model doesn't always run from the command line.
 Code can't be reused: each tool has its own syntax, its own logic, and a closed "project file".

 Sounds like a bad alternate reality, but this is still how model storage and exchange often look in drug modeling.
 Tools solve similar problems, but model formats are incompatible; project structure is a "black box"; reproducibility is fragile; exchange is painful.